 220 S. Union Street

-Archaeologists uncovered the remains of the hull of a fifty-foot vessel, as well as John Carlyle's 1755 public warehouse, on the Indigo Hotel construction site at 220 S. Union Street.
-Excavation took place in 2015-2016, and remains of the ship and warehouse are now undergoing conservation.
-The hotel lobby features a detailed archaeological map of the ship remains, and the historic shoreline is marked on the patio.
+Prior to construction of the Hotel Indigo, Archaeologists uncovered the remains of a fifty-foot vessel hull, as well as John Carlyle's 1755 public warehouse.
+Excavation took place in 2015-2017, and remains of this ship and warehouse are now undergoing conservation.
+The hotel lobby features a detailed archaeological map of the ship remains, and the historic 1749 shoreline is marked on the patio and inside the hotel.

 - An 18th century ship and its conservation (December 2015 and November 2017)